 To create the safest campus community, move-in will be carefully structured.
-Each student will be assigned a specific move-in window, which will be coordinated withCOVID-19 testing and special steps to maintain distance until the test results come back.
-Your safe move-in information will be shared in early July.
+Each student will be assigned a specific move-in window, which will be coordinated withCOVID-19 testing and special steps to maintain distance.
+Learn more about move-in procedures.

 Most students will live on campus in the housing assignments they selected last year.
 Shared spaces and bathrooms will be cleaned and sanitized frequently.
 Students who have questions about housing should contact email@example.com.

 To provide additional flexibility for students, we have made three temporary exceptions to our usual residential life policy for the fall 2020 semester.
 First, students who live within commuting distance (defined as 40 miles) of the College are permitted to live at home while attending classes on campus if they wish to do so.
 Second, students who wish to make a request to live off campus in Wooster, based on a documented health concern may petition to do so through the ADA accommodation process at the learning center.
 Finally, students for whom returning to campus this fall is difficult, either for health, visa or other reasons, may study remotely.

 Students who potentially need new housing/dining accommodations due to COVID-19 related health concerns, should visit this page and fill out the appropriate forms.
 Please note: Students will be required to submit medical documentation from a licensed medical professional in order to be consider for any new housing/dining accommodations.
 We will be maintaining a waitlist and we will do our best to assign rooms as they become available.